EvotecIT/PSSharedGoods/Readme.md

 ## Changelog

-- 0.0.200
+- 0.0.200 - 2021.05.19
-  - 📦 Added `Convert-ExchangeRecipient` (replacement to `Convert-ExchangfeRecipientDetails` which will be removed in the future (too slow))
+  - 📦 Added `Convert-ExchangeRecipient` (replacement to `Convert-ExchangeRecipientDetails` which will be removed in the future (too slow))
   - 📦 Added `Get-OperatingSystem`
   - 💡 Improved `Convert-Office365License` by adding licenses: FORMS_PRO, CCIBOTS_PRIVPREV_VIRAL [#19](https://github.com/EvotecIT/PSSharedGoods/pull/19) - tnx diecknet
   - 💡 Improved `Remove-EmptyValue` by adding ability to disable removing of different object types